-For storage engines that represent each table using its own files, tables can be backed up by copying those files.
-For example, MyISAM tables are stored as files, so it is easy to do a backup by copying files (\.frm, \.MYD, and \.MYI files).
+MyISAM tables can be backed up by copying table files (.MYD, .MYI files, and associated .sdi files).
 To get a consistent backup, stop the server or lock and flush the relevant tables:

+'''

-FLUSH TABLES tbl\list WITH READ LOCK;
+FLUSH TABLES tbl_list WITH READ LOCK;

+'''

 You need only a read lock; this enables other clients to continue to query the tables while you are making a copy of the files in the database directory.
 The flush is needed to ensure that the all active index pages are written to disk before you start the backup.
 See LOCK TABLES and UNLOCK TABLES Statements, and FLUSH Statement.